Even with the easing of restrictions on traditional incandescent bulbs, LED lights will continue to dominate in the marketplace.

 What Makes LED Lighting Different?

 Also, LED lighting emits in a specific direction, rather than all around.
-This reduces the need of reflectors to focus light.
+This reduces the need for reflectors to focus light.
 It also enhances the efficiency of the unit.

 Increasing use of LED Lighting Strips